Developing a Methodology to Determine Chemical and Isotopic Composition of Natural Gas Consumed in California

 The Issue

-California relies on natural gas for electricity generation, heating, residential/commercial/industrial use, and, increasingly, transportation.
-Fugitive emissions from the natural gas supply chain are one of the largest methane sources regionally and nationally, and studies have shown that some natural gas production basins have higher rates of methane emissions than others.
-Because most natural gas consumed in California is imported from outside the state, and because the provenance of that gas is largely unknown, it is difficult to calculate the full life-cycle greenhouse gas emissions of natural gas, as required by California Assembly Bill 1496.
+California currently relies on fossil gas for electricity generation, heating, residential/commercial/industrial use, and transportation.
+Fugitive emissions from the gas supply chain are one of the largest methane sources regionally and nationally, and studies have shown that some fossil gas production basins have higher rates of methane emissions than others.
+Because most fossil gas consumed in California is imported from outside the state, and because the provenance of that gas is largely unknown, it is difficult to calculate the full life-cycle greenhouse gas emissions of fossil gas, as required by California Assembly Bill 1496.

 Project Innovation